 The other important piece of advice Becker offers is for freelancers to find people in the industry to learn from.
 Join freelance communities or network with those doing similar work.
 Find a chance to learn something you have in a job in a newsroom, for example, Becker said.

 Dahl helps companies of all different sizes fill positions for contract workers.
-As of early June 2018 they had 170 open positions they were looking to staff across the United States and Canada, according to Smith.

 Contract work can be a little different than freelancing, in that workers are brought on with a company for a specific length of time, often for a specific project, for 40 hours per week.
 Dahl helps companies find people to do project-style work within a wide variety of skillsets, from customer service representatives, accounting and finance, general business and all the way up to high-level IT professionals.